-So, here is more information on palm oil, red palm oil, and whether it fits into a vegan diet.
+So, here is more information on red palm oil and whether palm oil is vegan friendly.

 What is Palm Oil?

 The oil palm tree (Elaeis Guineensis) is native to Africa and widely grown on palm oil plantations in Malaysia and Indonesia (1).

 This tree (which are also known as oil palm trees) is the source of palm oil — the most extensively used vegetable oil worldwide (2).

 Where exactly does the palm oil come from you ask?
 The oil is produced by pressing the orange pulp of the oil palm tree fruit which is about the size of a large olive (2).

 Other names for palm oil that may sound familiar are red palm oil, crude palm oil, palm fruit oil, and palm kernel oil.

 Palm fruits contain a solitary seed, also known as a kernel.

 Palm kernel oil is derived from the kernel (2).
 Therefore, the oil palm tree produces two types of oil, red palm oil, and palm kernel oil.
 Palm oil makes an excellent cooking oil because of its high smoke point (6) and versatility in food items and cooking (3).